 Over time, it just became a room to hold baby junk that we weren’t using anymore!

 My sister gave us this mattress and box spring which were perfect for this “blah” of a room.
 At the very least, I thought we would have a guest room for the non-existent guests we get. 😉

-But my oldest son, when he saw the bed in that room, jumped on it and claimed the room as his.
+But my oldest boy, when he saw the bed in that room, jumped on it and claimed the room as his.

 Plus, when kids get to a certain age, they like their space, right?

-But poor Kwabena…The room sat like this for at least a solid year–with baby blue walls that were once so promising, but were now outdated for a tween!
+But poor Kwabena…The room sat like this for at least a solid year–with baby blue walls that were once so promising, but was now outdated for a tween!